Rakshithaj-29/Prodigy_ML_01/README.md

+# Prodigy Info Tech - Machine Learning Internship Task 01
-# 🏠 House Price Prediction using Machine Learning
+## 🏠 House Price Prediction using Machine Learning
 This project focuses on predicting house prices based on various input features using a machine learning model.
 It is implemented in Python using libraries such as pandas, matplotlib, seaborn, and scikit-learn.